microsoft/vscode-cordova/README.md

 In the root directory of your project run: `cordova platform add android` or `cordova platform add ios`.

-For now, only those two platforms are used by this extension.
+For now, only those two platforms are supported for debugging by this extension.

 ## Choose the Cordova debug environment